-■ 129.
+■ 125.
 Healthy Snacking

-Have you been wondering what drinks and snacks are healthy for you?
-Discuss this and participate in fun, physical activities.
-Prepare quick, healthy drinks and snacks.
+Find out what makes a drink or snack a healthy choice.
+You'll also participate in fun, physical activities and learn to prepare quick, healthy drinks and snacks.
 Age 11 and up.

-■ 513.
+■ 509.
 MSU Bakery Days

 Are you an aspiring baker ready to expand your skills?
 Spend time in the MSU Bakery where you'll learn the secrets of beginning bread making.
 And while the dough is rising, you'll learn how to decorate cakes and cookies so beautifully that you almost won't want to eat them!
 Age 11 and up.